Asian stocks plunge on US-China trade war worries

 The Dow Jones Industrial Average declined 1% to 26,583.42.
 The Nasdaq composite ended 0.8% lower at 8,111.12.

-The escalation in U.S.-Chinese trade tension comes only a couple of days after both sides resumed negotiations.
+The escalation in U.S.-Chinese trade tension comes after both sides resumed negotiations.

 In a series of tweets, Trump noted that while slow-moving negotiations have been "constructive," China has not followed through on some prior agreements.